9 reasons why Zambia should be on your bucket list!

 Zambia, here we come (again)!

 So, these were our 9 very good reasons to visit Zambia!
 We hope we’ve got you convinced to put Zambia on your bucket list, because we truly fell for that country.
-We definitely want to return one day to see the world’s second largest wildebeest migration in the Liuwa plains or the largest National Park of Zambia – the Kafue!
+We definitely want to return again (even after these two trips) to see more – like the world’s second largest wildebeest migration in the Liuwa plains or the shoebills in Bangweulu as well as the bat migration in Kasanka – there’s a lot to discover still!

 Tongabezi Lodge in Livingstone Zambia